BiologicalRecordsCentre/STRIDER/README.md

 extent or CRS (or no CRS).
 We simulate the state of the environment and ‘target’ separately.
-The state simulation functions take a raster which is refereed to as the ‘background’, the resolution, extent and CRS is inheritated from this when simulating the state.
+The state simulation functions take a raster which is refereed to as the ‘background’, the resolution, extent and CRS is inherited from this when simulating the state.

 ### Simulating the environmental state